commanderx16/x16-emulator/README.md

 Binary releases for macOS, Windows and x86_64 Linux are available on the [releases page](https://github.com/commanderx16/x16-emulator/releases).

-Steps for compiling for WebAssembly/HTML5 can be found [here](https://github.com/sebastianvog/x16-emulator/blob/ems/webassembly/WebAssembly.md).
+Steps for compiling WebAssembly/HTML5 can be found [here](https://github.com/sebastianvog/x16-emulator/blob/ems/webassembly/WebAssembly.md).

 For all other systems, make sure the development version of SDL2 is installed and type `make` to build the source.
 You will also need the system ROM (`rom.bin`), which you can build from the [X16 ROM source](https://github.com/commanderx16/x16-rom) or take from the *latest* binary release.
 (It is not always guaranteed though that the latest binary release is compatible with the current state of the emulator source.)